ambrop72/aprinter/README.md

     (possibly lower, and you risk burning the heater in that case).
     Obviously, take safety precausions here.
 I'm not responsible if your house burns down as a result of using my software, or for any other damage.

+## Notes on the build systemm

+The build system works as follows:

+    ./build.sh TARGET [param] ACTION [param]

+where `TARGET` is one of the targets defined in `config/targets.sh` and `ACTION` is any of:

+ * `install`, `build`, `upload`, `clean`, `flush`.

+You can run one or several actions for each target, for example:

+    ./build.sh melzi build upload

+will compile the `melzi` target and upload it.

+The `install` action will install the necessary framework and tools in the `depends` directory, each download checked with a sha256 and not reinstalled if already present.
+The `flush` action will delete all those install dependencies, be careful, no warning or confirmation is issued upon running that command.
+The `clean` action will remove all build files for the given build in the `build` directory.

+On Mac OS X `install` action may require `brew install wxmac` before.

+Some dependencies can be overridden from environment variables or `config/config.sh`.
+In particular:

+ * `CUSTOM_AVR_GCC` and `CUSTOM_ARM_GCC` override the AVR and ARM toolchains, respectively.
+   This should be a prefix used to call the tools.
+   For example, `${CUSTOM_AVR_GCC}gcc` is called during AVR compilation.
+ * `AVRDUDE` overrides the `avrdude` tool, used for upload to AVR boards.

+*Nota Bene*:

+ * NEVER RUN THIS SCRIPT AS ROOT!
+ * Most of the build system will work only on Linux.
+   On other platforms, custom installation of dependencies and hacking the scripts will be necessary.
+ * The AVR toolchain is a [binary by Atmel](http://www.atmel.com/tools/atmelavrtoolchainforlinux.aspx).
+ * The ARM toolchain is a binary by the [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) project.
+ * The `-v` parameter (between targets and actions) will show the commands ran by the script.
+ * The script has only been tested when ran from source directory root.

+## Extending the build system

+The build targets are defined in the file: `config/targets.sh`.
+If you want to add a new board with an existing architecture/platform, this is where it belongs.
+By default, the target will use the source file `aprinter-TARGET.cpp`, except if `SOURCE` is defined in the target, in which case it will use `aprinter-SOURCE.cpp`.

+Each target defines a `PLATFORM`, which defines which script in `scripts/` handles the target.
+For more information, see the source.

 ## SD card support